mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

     By default, the Secrets Engine will mount at the name of the engine.
 To enable the Secrets Engine at a different path, use the `-path` argument.

-1. Configure the MongoDB credentials/keys that Vault uses to communicate with AWS to generate the IAM credentials:
+1. Configure the MongoDB credentials/keys that Vault uses to communicate with MongoDB Atlas:

     ```bash
     $ vault write mongodbatlas/config/root \